 As the new “mechanical philosophy” of Descartes and others replaced the Aristotelian physics, the theory of sensory qualities had to undergo substantial change.
 This was especially true for what came to be known as the secondary qualities (in the terminology of Robert Boyle and John Locke).
 The secondary qualities include colors, sounds, odors, tastes, and tactile qualities such as hot and cold.
 The Aristotelians maintained that these qualities exist in objects as “real qualities” that are like instances or samples of the quality as experienced.
 A red thing possesses the quality red in just the same way it possesses a shape: it simply is red, and we experience that very redness when we see a red object (the “resemblance thesis” as mentioned in Sec.
 3.5).

 Descartes introduced this new theory of sensory qualities in the first six chapters of the World.
-There, he defended it on the grounds of that his explanation of qualities in bodies in terms of size, shape, and motion are clearly understood, by comparison with the Aristotelian qualities (11:33).
+There, he defended it by arguing that his explanation of qualities in bodies in terms of size, shape, and motion are clearly understood by comparison with the Aristotelian qualities (11:33).
 Subsequently, in the Meditations and Principles, he defended this account by appeal to the metaphysical result that body possesses only geometrical modes of extension.
 Real qualities are ruled out because they are not themselves instances of size, shape, or motion (even if patches of color have a size and a shape, and can be moved about).

 In addition to a new theory of sensory qualities, Descartes offered theories of the way in which the spatial properties—size, shape, distance, and position—are perceived in vision.
 In Descartes' day and before, “optics” was defined as the theory of vision, including physical, physiological, and psychological aspects.
 It had been an area of inquiry since antiquity.
 Euclid and Ptolemy had each written on optical problems.
 During the Middle Ages, the Arabic natural philosopher Ibn al-Haytham produced an important new theoretical work in which he offered an extensive account of the perception of spatial properties.

 The theoretical terrain in optics changed with Kepler's doctrine that vision is mediated by the retinal image and that the retina is the sensitive body in the eye.
 Previous theorists generally believed that the “crystalline humor,” now known as the lens, was the sensitive body.
 Descartes accepted Kepler's result and framed a new theory of spatial perception.
 Some of his theorizing simply adapted Ibn al-Haytham's theories to the newly discovered retinal image.
 Thus, Ibn al-Haytham held that size is perceived by combining the visual angle that a body subtends with perception of its distance, to arrive at a perception of the true size of the object.
 (Visual angle is formed by the directions from a vantage point to a seen-object for a given fixation, e.g., the angle formed by the direction to the feet and to the nose of a person standing at moderate distance to us, with the eyes fixed for the moment.)
 In al-Haytham's scheme, visual angle is registered at the surface of the crystalline humor.
-Descartes held that size is perceived by combining visual angle with perceived distance, but now he treated visual angle as the extent of an object's projection onto the retina.
+Descartes held that size is perceived by combining visual angle with perceived distance, but he now treated visual angle as the extent of an object's projection onto the retina.

 The things that readers find valuable in Descartes' work have changed over the centuries.
 We have seen that his natural philosophy had an immediate impact that lasted into the eighteenth century.
 His theory of vision was part of that heritage, as were his results in mathematics.
 We have also seen that his mechanistic account of the psychology of the sensitive soul and his view that animals are like machines were revived in the nineteenth century.

-During the twentieth century, two aspects of his philosophy became widely invoked and perhaps just as widely misinterpreted.
+During the twentieth century, various aspects of Descartes' philosophy were widely invoked and perhaps just as widely misinterpreted.
 The first is Descartes' skepticism.
-In the early twentieth century, one response to the threat of skepticism about our knowledge of the external world was to retreat to the position that we can only know our own sense data, where “sense data” are equated with the supposed contents of immediate sensory experience: for vision, color patches having a shape.
-Some authors then treated Descartes' project in the Meditations as that of reducing human knowledge to immediate sense data, from which knowledge of the external world was then to be constructed.
+In the early twentieth century, one response to the threat of skepticism about our knowledge of the external world was to retreat to the position that we can only know our own sense data, where “sense data” are equated with the supposed contents of immediate sensory experience: for vision, color patches having a shape (e.g., Russell 1914).
+Some authors then treated Descartes' project in the Meditations as that of reducing human knowledge to immediate sense data, from which knowledge of the external world was to be constructed.

 As a reading of Descartes, this position has little to offer.
 As we have seen, in the Second and Third Meditations Descartes argues from the indubitability of the cogito reasoning to the trustworthiness of intellectual perception to the existence of a perfect being (God).
 In the latter argument, he does indeed seek to infer the reality of a being external to himself.
-But the inference has nothing to do with sensory experience.
-The inference proceeds from a nonsensory and innate idea of God to the existence of that God.
+But the inference does not invoke sensory experience.
+It proceeds from a nonsensory and innate idea of God to the existence of that God.
 Whatever one may think of the quality of the argument, it has nothing to do with sense data.
 Descartes used skeptical arguments as a tool to disengage the reader from the sensory world in order to undertake metaphysical investigations.
 There did result, in the Sixth Meditation, a re-evaluation of the senses in relation to metaphysics.
 But again, sense data were not in the mix.

-Another prominent line of twentieth-century interpretation also focuses on the isolation of the subject in the Second Meditation.
+Another line of twentieth-century interpretation also focused on the isolation of the subject in the Second Meditation.
 In the course of that Meditation, Descartes accepts that he knows the contents of his mind, including putative sensory experiences, even though he doubts the existence of his body.
 Some philosophers have concluded from this that Descartes believed that human beings actually can, in their natural state, have sensory experiences even if they lack a body.
 But Descartes in fact denied that possibility.
 In his metaphysics, sense perception and imagination depend for their existence on mind–body union.
 There can be intellectual perceptions that do not depend on the brain.
-But acts of imagination and sense perception depend on the brain for their occurrence (Pass.
+But acts of imagination and sense perception require the brain (Pass.
 I.19–20, 43).
 Thus, Descartes did not in fact hold that we might have all of our sense experiences even if we had no brain.
 Rather, he allowed that he could conceive his sensory experiences independent of the brain, and that, if God were not supremely good, God could produce those experiences in us independent of the brain; but because God's perfection is inconsistent with deceit, he would never do this.
 Hence, conceivability does not in all cases—and especially not in cases of mere ignorance, as in the Second Meditation—yield metaphysical possibility (as we have seen in the Discourse argument for the mind–body distinction).

 All the same, the mind–body problem persists.
 In distinguishing the domain of the mental from that of the physical, Descartes struck a chord.
 Many philosophers accept the conceptual distinction, but remain uncertain of the underlying metaphysics: whether mind is identical with brain; or the mental emerges from complex processes in the brain; or constitutes a property that is different from any purely physical property, even while being instantiated by the brain.
 In this case, a problem that Descartes made prominent has lived far beyond his proposed solution.